 Glass films, in addition to putting images on glass, impart it with three main characteristics:

-a.
-The films retain their transparency wherein a viewer can look at the branding on the glass and through it, at the same time.
+1. Transparent film prints – The films retain the panel’s transparency wherein a viewer can look at the branding on the glass and through it, at the same time.

-c.
-One way vision – this is a specialized privacy film which allows the viewer to see the branding on one side of the glass while ensuring through vision from the other side.
+3. One-way vision films – this is a specialized privacy film that allows the viewer to see the branding on one side of the glass while ensuring through vision from the other side.

-Here’s a detailed guide on glass prints and their applications – You can read more about the same on it.
+Here’s a detailed guide on the various types of printable glass prints and their applications.

 11. Stickers and Decals: Labels is a huge industry by itself and vinyl is one of the media that sticker manufacturers use to create their products.
 Shape-cut labels, product stickers, packaging labels, and vehicle decals are a few examples of this category.

-With questions like ‘what is vinyl’, ‘what is inkjet printing on vinyl’, and ‘applications of vinyl printing’ answered, you now have a better understanding of how you can utilize this medium.
-How it can be your medium of choice for your print requirement.
-And if at all any questions remain, your friends in printing, at Orchid Digitals, are here to help.
+So with questions like ‘what is vinyl’, ‘what is inkjet printing on vinyl’, and ‘applications of vinyl printing’ answered, you now have a better understanding of how you can utilize this medium.
+And how this medium can be the right choice for your print requirement.

-Drop in a comment with questions you have about vinyl printing.
-Let us know your thoughts about our vinyl printing post.
+Do drop a comment with any questions you may have.
+Also, let us know your thoughts about our vinyl printing post.
 Was it informative?
 Did it help you better understand vinyl printing?
 Which solution do you feel would work the best for you?

 We’re listening to you.